Why Brands Can Publish for Years and Still Be Invisible to ChatGPT

 There are brands that have been publishing for years.

-They have blogs.
 They have social media.

 They have SEO traffic.

-And yet , when you ask ChatGPT about their space, they don’t appear.
+And yet, when you ask ChatGPT about their space, they don’t appear.

 Not because they lack content.

-Because they lack something far more fundamental.
+But because they lack something far more fundamental.

 They lack a shape.